Each school is given an amount of money to spend above their allocated budget, called pupil premium.

 How do we know we are using Pupil Premium effectively?

 The progress and attainment of all pupils and groups of pupils is monitored closely through pupil tracking systems and assessments.
 Interventions and support are adjusted annually to meet the needs of pupils across the school.
-The school leadership has an identified person, Richard Baylie, as the lead on pupil premium.
+The school leadership has an identified person, Michelle Graham, as the lead on pupil premium.
 The school leadership also regularly reviews the data and individual performance to ensure the money is being spent effectively.